What are you saying to donors without words?

 First impressions matter.
 If donors’ first impression is created by the person who answers the phone, or who staffs the front desk, what first impression do they get?

 You may not need someone with advanced fundraising experience.
 But you do need someone with excellent people skills, patience, and warmth.

 Or the volunteer coordinator?

 Who in your organization has been assigned responsibility for volunteers?
 Is it someone with experience in that area?
 Or just the newest person on the team?

 Volunteers are donors, too, even if they never give you money.
 And volunteers are community representatives.
 That goes both ways.
 What are they saying about your organization?
 Are they committed and raving about your work?
 Or are they disgruntled?

 They can also play an important role inside the organization.

 Years ago, I was the person who raised my hand to manage our volunteer group.
 Management was getting tired of dealing with them.
 But I had grown to like the people in this group.

 They were largely women.
-They included some board members – as well as potential board members.
+The group included some board members as well as potential board members.
 They were connected in the community.
 In short – they might have driven our boss mad, but they were too important to disband because they were a bother.

 Each year, they created a big gala.
 And yes, events take a huge amount of time and work.
 But each year, their friends sat at tables and learned more about us.
 And each year, these volunteers got to spend a lot of time interacting with key staff members, including artistic staff.
 (This was a theater.)